 There are several trails that stem from the parking area.
 To start your journey to the falls, follow the blue-blazed Keewayden Trail, which begins at the far end of the parking lot.
 After hiking for only 75 feet, fork right and follow the trail as it ascends gradually.
 The brook will be on your left but is out of view at most times.
 After 0.1 mile, the trail begins ascending more steeply.
 After 0.4 mile, you should be able to see the falls on your left through the trees about 150 feet away.
 A short but rough path leads over to a somewhat improved viewpoint of the falls.
 Unfortunately, a moderately difficult and steep scramble further down the ravine is required to earn a satisfying view of the falls from about their midpoint.
 This scramble is not appropriate for children or those without some previous scrambling experience.

-From the junction of US-7 and VT 140 in Wallingford, take VT 140 east for 2.1 miles and turn right onto Sugar Hill Road.
-Follow Sugar Hill Road for 150 feet and turn right onto White Rocks Picnic Area Road.
-Follow White Rocks Picnic Area Road for 0.5 miles and park at the picnic area at the end of the road.
+From the junction of US-7 and VT 140 in Wallingford, take VT 140 east for 2.1 miles and turn right onto Sugar Hill Rd.
+Follow Sugar Hill Rd for 150 feet and turn right onto White Rocks Picnic Area Rd.
+Follow White Rocks Picnic Area Rd for 0.5 mile and park at the picnic area at the end of the road.
 There picnic area currently has several picnic tables, charcoal grills, and a pit toilet.
 No camping is allowed at this trailhead.